vishaalgupta/Patient-Survival-Model/README.md

  6. Extra Trees Classifier: 99.5%

-Based on the testing accuracy we have decided to use Extra Trees Classifier as our model.
+Based on the testing accuracy we have decided to use "Extra Trees Classifier" as our model.

 Patient Form